When did you start blogging?

 I didn’t choose to be a plumber because I had a driving passion to study a trade.
 I chose to be a plumber because my dad offered me a business opportunity that was too good to refuse.
 When I got married in April 2005, I started to think about when my husband and I would start a family and how awesome it would be to have my own business so I could work my own hours.
 I talked to dad about my desire to run my own business and a couple of days later, he asked me whether I wanted to run his.
 Of course it meant I had to do an apprenticeship so I could get my plumbing license.
 It was a tough experience and amazingly our business changed to suit our needs in the last couple of years.
-My dad is now semi-retired and I prefer to work part time now that I have two children.
-My goal is to eventually grow my blog so that I can earn an income from it and blog full time when my children are in school (or earlier).
+My dad is now retired and I now have three children.
+I work from home writing this blog and doing freelance writing.

 What advice do you have for those wanting to get into a trade?

 You have got to be tough.
 Not rough, just tough.
 The boys (and men) that typically study a trade are ballsy blokes and love getting their hands dirty.
 Dirty talk and rough behavior is the norm at Tafe and on the construction site.
 Not all tradies are like this but most are.
 Girls studying a trade are a novelty rather than a normality so the blokes tend to treat you just like one of them which is good in one sense and not so good in others.
 I got through by praying (yes lots and lots of praying), downloading my frustrations and upsetting experiences to my husband and parents and constantly listening to my strong inner voice to not give up, believing one day I could potentially employ my classmates.